arjundevensharma/SiriEmulation/README.md

 # SiriEmulation
 Comprehensive machine learning voice command classification model through intent classification and Named Entity Recognition (NER) using TensorFlow and a pre-trained Bidirectional Encoder Representations from Transformers (BERT) model.
-Developed in December 2022.
+Developed in December 2022 alongside Inspirit AI.

 ## Details
 The model achieves its function by: